To-Fujita/Godot_v3.2-How_to_Create_the_3D_Game/README.md

 (Note: CollisionShape is an editor facility for creating and editing collision shapes in 3D space.)
 ![Godot 111](https://github.com/To-Fujita/Images/blob/master/Godot-111.jpg "Godot 111")

-Select the "MeshInstance" at the left side and click the "enpty" of "Mesh" at right side, then click the "New CubeMesh" for creating the box object.
+Select the "MeshInstance" at the left side and click the "empty" of "Mesh" at right side, then click the "New CubeMesh" for creating the box object.
 ![Godot 112](https://github.com/To-Fujita/Images/blob/master/Godot-112.jpg "Godot 112")

 At the defult setting, it is created a white cubed box that size is 2m x 2m x 2m.
 Please click the white box of "Mesh" at right side.
 ![Godot 113](https://github.com/To-Fujita/Images/blob/master/Godot-113.jpg "Godot 113")

-Click the "enpty" of "Material" at right side, then select the "New SpatialMaterial".
+Click the "empty" of "Material" at right side, then select the "New SpatialMaterial".
 ![Godot 114](https://github.com/To-Fujita/Images/blob/master/Godot-114.jpg "Godot 114")

 Click the white sphere of "Material" at right side.